-Today we celebrate the life and legacy of the Reverend Dr. Martin Luther King Jr., one of the twentieth-century’s greatest proponents of human rights and social responsibility.
+On Monday we celebrate the life and legacy of the Reverend Dr. Martin Luther King Jr., one of the 20th century’s greatest proponents of human rights and social responsibility.
 At a moment of deep national division, King called for America to live out the full measure of its promise for freedom and justice.

 As some of you may know, on September 22, 1959, King visited Punahou at the invitation of President John Fox.
 At an Academy Chapel, he preached to our students on the “Three Dimensions of Life,” a topic that he would return to repeatedly during the struggle for civil rights.
 While we don’t have the precise text he used that day, in later versions of the same sermon he reflected on the vital interrelationship between self-acceptance, love of others, and faith in God.

 Most crucially, King called on his audience to cultivate a spirit of gratitude and recognition of interdependence that might allow them to “rise above the narrow confines of . . . individual concerns.”
 “This is what God needs today,” he emphasized, “men and women who will ask, ‘What will happen to humanity if I don’t help?’”